 What are the DOT's hours of service rules?

 The DOT hours of service (HOS) rules regulate the number of hours that commercial truck drivers can drive and work per day and per week.
 These rules limit the amount of time that drivers are behind the wheel and impose mandatory rest breaks to ensure truck drivers are sufficiently rested when they begin a new shift.

 Electronic logging devices (ELDs)

 Effective December 18, 2017, all nonexempt commercial truck drivers must follow the electronic logging device (ELD) mandate.
-This involves installing an FMCSA-registered ELD on their vehicle.
+This involves installing an FMCSA-registered electronic logging device on their vehicle.
 The ELD automatically records the driver's drive time and ensures that drivers follow the HOS rules.
 Prior to the mandate, commercial truck drivers would record their time driving in paper logbooks.
-Many GPS tracking systems include ELDs to ensure compliance.
-[Check out our best picks for the best fleet tracking software and systems.]
+Many telematics systems include ELDs to ensure compliance.
+[Check out our picks for the best fleet tracking software and systems.]

 Did you know?
 ELDs are legally required by federal regulations.
 All fleets must come equipped with these devices, which guarantee compliance with HOS rules.

 On-duty time is used to determine a commercial truck driver's HOS.
 It includes the number of hours that a commercial truck driver works or is ready to work.
 On-duty time covers:

 - All driving time

 - All time involved in inspecting, servicing or conditioning the truck